johanpiquet/jopi-rewrite/_doc/cookbook/static_web_site.md

         // www-out is already the default, can be omitted.
         .set_outputDir("www-out")

-        // Add url than the crawler can omit.
+        // Add url than the crawler could have missed.
-        // (occurs with complex CSS or requested by a script) .set_extraUrls(["my-font.ttf"])
+        // (occurs with complex CSS or when requested by a script) .set_extraUrls(["my-font.ttf"])

+        // Is called when an url have been processed.
-        .on_urlProcessed(infos => {
+        // (downloaded or ignore du to our custom strategy) .on_urlProcessed(infos => {
             if (infos.state==="ok") {
                 console.log("Must upload this file to the server:", infos.cacheKey);